ArianaRao/portfolio/site/content/portfolio/digital-marketing-strategy-sme-ai-technology.md

 ##### First report context

-In a group of 6, we work as Digital Marketing Officers in an SME (which we choose **Typology** in this case).
+In a group of 6, we work as Digital Marketing Officers in an SME (which we chose **Typology** in this case).
 Our first task is to prepare a comprehensive report for the owner:

 * Identify and list the **digital communication activities** of the company.
 * Describe all **visible digital marketing efforts** on platforms and channels.